-Firstly, I like Die Antwoord, and my problems are with how Die Antwoord is interpreted and framed.
-Of course, I don’t know what its creators have in mind; I don’t know enough about Waddy Jones and Max Normal, etc., so I can only talk about reception of Die Antwoord.
+Firstly, I like Die Antwoord, but my problems are with how Die Antwoord is interpreted and framed.
+Of course, I don’t know what its creators have in mind; I don’t know enough about Waddy Jones [Ninja’s government name] and Max Normal [his previous alter ego as a musician], so I can only talk about reception of Die Antwoord.

 To me, Die Antwoord is basically blackface and blackface is tricky; it exists on a continuum from satire to parody to mimicry to misdirected appropriation, but the points on the continuum are given valency by reception.
 As Ninja and Yo-landi are personas, I’ll take Die Antwoord as satirical.